Olga Jegunova: Collaborations

 Jegunova has worked with Alina García-Lapuerta and re-created, with the soprano Kirstin Sharpin, the "Lost Song" originally sung by Maria de las Mercedes Santa Cruz y Montalvo.
 She has also worked with the story teller Jan Blake on the Peter and the Wolf performance for children.

 Jegunova was invited to work as a presenter at the 2015 International Tchaikovsky Competition in Moscow, where she interviewed Vadim Repin, violinist and member of the jury, and Maxim Vengerov.
 She also broadcast live interviews with other well-known musicians at this competition.

 Since 2009, Jegunova has worked as a performer for Live Music Now, a charity providing live music in the concert hall as well as in the welfare, educational, justice and health sectors.
 She teaches piano to students of Queen Mary University of London.

+In 2017, Jegunova collaborated with composer Artūrs Kalniņš on his piano suite Reflections on Baltic Light, a work commissioned for the centenary of Latvia's independence.

+At Festival Les Nocturnes à Solliès-Pont, Jegunova has collaborated with actors such as Charles Berling and Bérengère Warluzel.
+Furthermore she has collaborated with Matthew Crampton, Jane Blake, Nicolas Vaude, Nicolas Dufetel and Benoît Turjman.

 Awards

 Jegunova won the Concours Musical de France Ginette Gaubert in Paris and in 2008 the Steinway-Förderpreis in Hamburg.
 In 2016 she was accepted by Steinway & Sons as a Steinway Artist.
 She has been a prize-winner at the Concours International de Piano Maryse Cheilan in France, at the Stasys Vainiūnas competition in Vilnius and at the competition of the foundation Animato in Zurich, and was a semi-finalist at the prestigious Concours Géza Anda in Zurich.